 These are the upper limits of safe distance from the dive flag so keeping that in mind, try to stay within this limit.
 The sweet spot is around 100 feet (that’s 30 meters) from the flag.
 Make a conscious effort to surface within 50-80 feet of the dive flag.

-If you are a boat owner or operator, make sure to give a wide berth to any diver-down flags you encounter.
+Make sure to give a wide berth to any diver-down flags you encounter.
 Be a responsible vessel operator and keep your eyes peeled for any signs of dive flags or surface buoys.

 Stay Visible, Stay Safe